zimmermq/cloudflare-ddns-docker/README.md

 |`TELEGRAM_CHAT_ID`|Telegram chat id|

 ### How to use cron
+[Cron](https://en.wikipedia.org/wiki/Cron) is used to schedule the script execution.
+You can use [crontab.guru](https://crontab.guru) as helper to get the cron job working.
 ```
 # ┌───────────── minute (0 - 59)
 # │ ┌───────────── hour (0 - 23)